kiangkiangkiang/Python_TextMining/README.md

 2. Because of the Chinese demonstration, a CKIP segmentation of Chinese words will be used.
 User have to go to http://ckipsvr.iis.sinica.edu.tw/ and register to enable the CKIP module.

-3. In tfpdf python file, change to your CKIP accounts, and start up the demonstration of exist files.
+3. In tfpdf python file, change to your CKIP accounts (Line 51 : ckip = CKIPClient(HOST , PORT , ACCOUNT , PASSWORD) ), and start up the demonstration of exist files.